wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The `addPendingRetry()` is also called to increment the `pendingRetries` counter in the MSHR register, indicating that some CPU-generated event will be processed for the address in the next cycle.

+If the next MSHR entry is of evict type, the function will then generate one eviction request for every "new address" stored in the entry (the list of new address is obtained by calling `getEvictPointers()`).
+Note that internally generated eviction requests carry a command of `NULLCMD`, and that they also carry the old address (i.e., the address to be evicted), `addr`.